dotnet/docs/docs/standard/datetime/how-to-use-dateonly-timeonly.md

 [!INCLUDE [dateonly-and-timeonly-serialization](includes/dateonly-and-timeonly-serialization.md)]

-For more information, see [How to serialize and deserialize (marshal and unmarshal) JSON in .NET](../serialization/system-text-json/how-to.md#how-to-serialize-and-deserialize-marshal-and-unmarshal-json-in-net).
+For more information, see [How to serialize and deserialize JSON in .NET](../serialization/system-text-json/how-to.md).

 ### Work with TimeSpan and DateTime